Aaron-Bopp/TIM/30_Topics/35_Outlines/self.md

 > [!wikipedia] [self](https://en.wikipedia.org/wiki/Self)
 >
-> The self is an individual person as the object of its own reflective [[conscious|consciousness]].
+> The self is an individual person as the object of its own reflective [[consciousness]].
 Since the self is a reference by a subject to the same subject, this reference is necessarily subjective.
 The sense of having a self—or selfhood—should, however, not be confused with subjectivity itself.
 Ostensibly, this sense is directed outward from the subject to refer inward, back to its "self" (or itself).
 >
 > Although [[subjective]] experience is central to selfhood, the privacy of this [[experience]] is only one of many problems in the [[Philosophy]] of self and scientific study of consciousness.
 >